Usefz89/Cs193P2021/README.md

-# Welcome tom CS193p Journey
+# Welcome to my CS193p Journey
 </br>

 ## Below is the link for the solutions for the course assignments.